Because reptiles are cold-blooded, they can’t control their internal body temperature as we and other warm-blooded creatures do.

 - Equipped with a safety shutoff relay

-Works via 2 modes
+- Works via 2 modes

 Thermostat For Reptiles

 In our opinion, the Exo Terra Electronic Day/Night Thermostat is the best reptile thermostat.
 Through its dimming and pulse modes, you can control any heating source you have.